 - Confirm that the following statements apply to your organization. - The applicant does not owe the State of Minnesota any back taxes and has not defaulted on any State of Minnesota backed financing in the last seven years.
 (True or False) - The applicant is compliant with current state regulations, or this project will support the organization becoming compliant.
-(True or False) - Are any of the principals of the organization an employee of the MDA or spouse of an MDA employee?
-(Yes or No) - If yes, briefly describe the individual's role with the MDA and their relationship with the applicant and organization.
-(500 characters, including spaces) - The MDA is unable to reimburse for any work that is performed prior to the start date of the contract.
+(True or False) - Is the applicant or principal investigator an MDA employee, spouse of an employee, or a business owned by one of them?
+(Yes or No) - The MDA is unable to reimburse for any work that is performed prior to the start date of the contract.
 Has work started on your proposed project or will work start before the grant contract agreement is signed by all parties?
 (Yes or No)